Stormseer/AryUI/README.md

   > Causes the "Current Expansion Only" filter setting in the Auction House & Crafting Orders to be automatically ticked.
   > Puts your cursor focus on the search bar, so you can instantly start typing when you open the Auction House/Crafting Orders

+- PartyGreeter
+  > Sends a random message to party chat when you join party.
+Config to pick what messages.

 That's it.
 It doesn't do anything else.
 If you randomly stumble upon this in the future, dear reader, I won't be maintaining or supporting this for anything other then my personal use.